-Washington joins a handful of other states that have enacted a state web accessibility policy modeled after Section 508.
-Section 508 of the Rehabilitation Act references the need for digital information, products, and services provided by the federal government to be fully accessible to Americans with disabilities.
+Did you know that Washington, along with several other states, has a state-wide web accessibility policy modeled after Section 508 of the Rehabilitation Act?
+Section 508 references the need for digital information, products, and services provided by the federal government to be fully accessible to Americans with disabilities.

-Washington state’s web accessibility policy cites Section 508 and the Americans with Disabilities Act, as well as the World Wide Web Consortium’s (W3C) Web Accessibility Initiative, as providing “best practices for procuring, creating, and maintaining accessible information technology.”
+Washington state’s web accessibility policy consults Section 508, the Americans with Disabilities Act (ADA), and the World Wide Web Consortium’s (W3C) Web Accessibility Initiative for “best practices for procuring, creating, and maintaining accessible information technology.”
 The Washington state IT accessibility policy is hosted by the Office of the Chief Information Officer (OCIO).
 Accessibility policies, procedures, and guidelines are referenced in Policy 188.

 All Washington state offices and their websites must be Section 508 compliant internally and externally.
-This includes state colleges and universities, which must ensure than all eLearning materials are designed inclusively.
+This includes state colleges and universities, which must ensure that all eLearning materials are designed inclusively.
 That means adding alt text to graphs, providing transcripts of audio recordings, and closed captioning online video, for a start.
 When a covered technology is not able to be brought into compliance, the system or content owner is responsible to provide individuals with disabilities equivalent access.

 The University of Washington sets a strong example for other institutions of higher education around the country.
 Its state- and federally-funded DO-IT program — which stands for Disabilities, Opportunities, Internetworking, and Technology — is on the cutting edge of accessible web design for education.